Industrial Vs Non Industrial Plasma Cutting Machines

 • Significantly higher computer-aided design capability

-Controllers consist of five main components: Power source, controller, a lifter, drives, and servo motors.
+Controllers have five main components: A power source, a controller, a lifter, drives, and servo motors.

 Power Source

-It is imperative to get a renowned plasma source for your machine to achieve high performance and reliability to deliver consistent cut quality, high productivity, lowest operating costs whilst lasting you a long time for your business.
+Get a renowned plasma source for your machine to achieve high performance and reliability, deliver consistent cut quality, increased productivity, and lowest operating costs, and last a long time for your business.

 Lifter

-The lifter is an essential component providing precise height control of the plasma torch.
-Utilizing a quality THC height sensor will reduce the cut to cut cycle time (up to 60%).
+The lifter is an essential component providing precise plasma torch height control.
+A quality THC height sensor will reduce the cut-to-cut cycle time (up to 60%).
 It provides better-cut quality due to proper assembly of torch height, savings on power, and longer consumable life.

 Also, the quality torch height controllers automatically adjust the voltage for proper torch height to optimize cut quality and consumable life.
-Traditional torch height controls require an operator to adjust arc voltage to ensure proper cut height periodically.
+Traditional torch height controls require an operator to adjust arc voltage periodically to ensure an appropriate cut height.

 Control

-The controller needs to have all the process expertise built-in resulting in flexibility and ease of use.
-A quality controller has a digital I/O serious system that will deliver reliable motion system quality and improve the cut quality and productivity.
+The controller must have built-in process expertise, resulting in flexibility and ease of use.
+A quality controller has a serious digital I/O system that will deliver reliable motion system quality and improve cut quality and productivity.

-The software should allow flexibility and ease of use for the end-user, so a person with little or no experience on the controller can cut like a seasoned professional in as little as a day.
+The software should allow the end-user flexibility and ease of use, so a person with little or no experience with the controller can cut like a seasoned professional in as little as a day.

-Their main advantage over DC and AC motors used in non-industrial plasmas is the addition of motor feedback, which can detect unwanted motion or ensure a command motion accuracy.
-Servos in constant speed changing use typically have a better lifecycle than DC/AC motors.
-They can also act as a brake by shutting off generated electricity from the motor itself.
+Their main advantage over DC and AC motors used in nonindustrial plasmas is the addition of motor feedback, which can detect unwanted motion or ensure command motion accuracy.
+Servos in constant speed-changing use typically have a better lifecycle than DC/AC motors.
+They can also act as a brake by shutting off the motor’s electricity.

 Bosch Servo motors

 Bosch servo motors allow for precise control of angular position, velocity, and acceleration.
-It consists of a sophisticated motor coupled to a sensor for position feedback.
+It consists of a sophisticated engine coupled to a sensor for position feedback.

 Low rails

-Industrial plasma’s usually featured low rails secured to the ground to ensure the highest level of stability driven by helical drives to provide optimal accuracy during the rapid fast-moving of the plasma beam during long production intervals.
+Industrial Plasma usually features low rails secured to the ground to ensure the highest level of stability driven by helical drives and to provide optimal accuracy during the rapid fast movement of the plasma beam during long production intervals.

-Table design rails usually seen on non-industrial plasmas won’t have the same rigidity level and are thus less suited to high volume rapid pace production.
-Besides, with rails built onto the cutting table and so close to the plasma, with constant long duration cutting, the rails are at risk of distorting in shape (over time) due to the constant exposure to heat.
+Table design rails usually seen on nonindustrial plasmas won’t have the same rigidity level and are thus less suited to high-volume pace production.
+Besides, with fences built onto the cutting table and so close to the Plasma, with constant long-duration cutting, the rails risk distorting in shape (over time) due to continuous exposure to heat.